Illuminating the Three Dogmas of Reinforcement Learning under Evolutionary Light: Discussion

 \subsubsection{Acknowledgments}

 MH thanks the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for their support.
-MH is supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
-MH is partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy–EXC2064/1–390727645.
+MH is supported by the German Federal Ministry of Education and Research (BMBF): T\"ubingen AI Center, FKZ: 01IS18039A.
+MH is partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy--EXC2064/1--390727645.
+We disclose the use of a generative AI assistant (Anthropic's Claude) for copy-editing and language refinement of the manuscript; all scientific content, arguments, and conclusions are the authors' own.